aiplanethub/getting-started-with-deep-learning/module-5-understanding-convolutional-neural-networks-cnns-applied-problem-solving-on-the-real-world-dataset/270-Learning Unit - Some Other Popular Neural Networks.md

-Yes, the things in the above video were definitely not said by former US President Barack Obama.
+Yes, former US President Barack Obama did not say the things in the above video.

 Once upon a time, the researchers were keen on creating DeepFakes.

 Now, they are working on detecting them!

 ## Autoencoders
-* Autoencoder learns how to efficiently compress and encode data then learns how to reconstruct the data back.
+* Autoencoder learns how to compress and encode data efficiently, then learns how to reconstruct the data back.
 * It reduces data dimensions by learning how to ignore the noise in the data.